Yelsnik/Scalable-Ecommerce-API/README.md

 ### Technologies Used
 - Go
+- NestJs for building the API gateway and the product-service
 - PostgresSQL as database
 - Docker for containerization
-- GRPC for building the services and as API gateway
+- GRPC for building the services
 - SQLC for generating Go code from sql queries